Black-box Adversarial Attacks with Limited Queries and Information: Approach

 (1) projecting onto $\ell_\infty$ boxes of decreasing sizes $\epsilon_t$ centered at the original image $x_0$, maintaining that the adversarial class remains within the top-$k$ at all times:

 (2) perturbing the image to maximize the probability of the adversarial target class,

 We implement this iterated optimization using backtracking line search to find $\epsilon_t$ that maintains the adversarial class within the top-$k$, and several iterations of projected gradient descent (PGD) to find $x^{(t)}$.
-The main details of the algorithm are shown in Algorithm~\ref{alg:pi}.
+Pseudocode is shown in Algorithm~\ref{alg:pi}.
 Details regarding further optimizations (e.g. learning rate adjustment) can be found in our source code.